Understanding how decentralized finance creates recursive leverage that amplifies Bitcoin's price movements in both directions.

 This explains events like the May 2021 crash (50% in days), the March 2020 COVID crash (50% in 48 hours), and the November 2022 FTX collapse.
 In each case, cascading liquidations amplified the initial selling pressure.

-Total stablecoin market cap serves as a proxy for crypto-native liquidity.
-When stablecoin supply grows, there's more dry powder available to buy crypto assets:
+Total stablecoin market cap serves as a proxy for on-chain dollar liquidity.
+When stablecoin supply grows, there's more dry powder available to buy Bitcoin:

-Key Insight: Stablecoin market cap peaked at ~$180B in early 2022, then fell to ~$120B during the bear market.
-It's now recovering, signaling renewed capital inflows.
-This is a leading indicator of potential buying power.
+Key Insight: Stablecoin market cap crashed from ~$180B (early 2022) to ~$120B during the bear market, then recovered to new all-time highs in the current cycle.
+Stablecoin supply growth is a leading indicator of capital inflows and potential buying power.

 The most complete view of Bitcoin's environment combines both liquidity sources:

-Best Case: Global liquidity expanding + stablecoin supply growing = maximum tailwinds for Bitcoin.
+Historically strongest setup: Global liquidity expanding + stablecoin supply growing.
 This combination preceded the 2020-2021 bull run.

-Worst Case: Global liquidity contracting + stablecoin supply shrinking = maximum headwinds.
+Historically weakest setup: Global liquidity contracting + stablecoin supply shrinking.
 This combination characterized the 2022 bear market.

 NOT INVESTMENT ADVICE